Gestational diabetes induction birth stories

-The midwife examining my placenta asked if I was a heavy smoker as my placenta was in such a state after giving birth.
+The midwife examining my placenta asked if I was a heavy smoker as my placenta was in such a bad condition.
 I didn’t smoke, my placenta had deteriorated because of the gestational diabetes.

 They did not monitor or mention my gestational diabetes throughout my induction or birth.
 They did not check my levels whilst in their care at all and I was not advised to be tested for type 2 diabetes at any point.